-I’ve been cooking salmon for years as you can see on my salmon category recipes.
-Here you’ll find lots of salmon recipes that are great for weeknight dinners.
-Salmon recipes with melted butter, olive oil, minced garlic, lemon juice, fresh herbs and lots of seasonings.
+I’ve been cooking salmon for years as you can see on my salmon category recipes, you’ll find lots of salmon recipes that are great for weeknight dinners such as salmon recipes with melted butter, olive oil, minced garlic, lemon juice, fresh herbs and lots of seasonings.
+They’re so good!

 How to cook frozen salmon

 - Fresh fish can be difficult to find, especially if you live in a remote area, away from oceans and lakes.
 In situations like these, buying frozen salmon filets is the best option.

 - The good news is, even in its frozen state, salmon cooks very quickly.
 If you have time, you can thaw it in the refrigerator before cooking.
 Otherwise, season the fish according to your recipe, and increase the cooking time by 5 minutes.